|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy

-Is is gratifying to say, that contemporary relativistic cosmology has already emerged from the stage of unfounded speculations and idle theorizing (it is no longer "mythology"...) and has become an important part of physics and the natural sciences.
+Is is gratifying to say, that contemporary relativistic cosmology has already emerged from the stage of unfounded speculations and idle theorizing (it is no longer "mythology"...) and has become an important part and extension of astrophysics and the natural sciences.
 Can give a consistent picture of the structure and evolution of the universe as a whole; this picture is built on the proven laws of physics and its predictions agree well with the observations.
 Let us therefore consider some general aspects of the relationship between cosmology and physics.

 The methodology of physical cognition consists of three main elements: observation , experiment and theory .
 In the early stages of the development of physics, the first of these methods - observation - played a decisive role; let us recall only Newton's law of gravitation based on astronomically observed Kepler's laws of planetary motion.
 However, Newton was already doing mechanical experiments that resulted in his three basic laws of motion.
 With the further development of physics, accompanied by a profound improvement in experimental techniques, the role of observation declined rapidly.
 Especially since the early 20th century, when for the reveal the laws of the microstructure of matter, it was necessary to use more and more sophisticated and costly experiments (eg powerful yet accurate accelerators in conjunction with subtle detection electronics), the method of observation seemed already entirely historic and the relationship between physics and astronomy is one-way: physics in its laboratories reveals the fundamental laws of nature, that allow to explain and predict astronomically observed phenomena in space.

 Fig.5.12.
 A wide range of sizes of objects in our world, explored by various fields of physics and natural sciences using various tools.